 This article is a report on the “last” stage of the design process for the creation of the FitFeet application: the Evaluation.
 It describes how the design team conducted a usability test during the development of the FitFeet application.
 FitFeet is a smartphone application that lets the user to find and buy the perfect size shoes.

 The previous steps in the process are not here included, but involved guerrilla studies, user interviews, information architecture design and prototype creation.
 Impromptu interview were done in shopping malls and the street, users were recruited and interviewed according to possible matching user personas and a prototype was developed from the identified problem discovered from this user discovery stage.

 The goals of our test included establishing an expectation regarding the user performance and identifying potential pitfalls to be addressed in the next design iterations.
 The goal we set for ourselves was to improve the efficiency and ease of use of the application interface.

 The finished version includes comments and reasoning on the main design choices and tries to follow not only user feedback, but also the main principles of good design.
-Below a simple prototype:
+Below a simple prototype on Google Slides:

 The application we designed is targeted towards people that have problems related to the shape and size of their feet.
 It is composed conceptually of two parts.
 The first part is an AR application that guides the user in measuring its feet and making a 3D model of it.
 The model will be used as a reference to find a shoe with a perfect fit, which involves the size and shape of the feet.
 This part is not easily testable with the tools we were supposed to use (Powerpoint) because they would require more interactivity, especially in the scanning part.
 The following are some pictures depicting the onboarding/measuring process: